As we get up there in years, you’ll notice that hair pops out in places you least expect it to.

 I like this option better than the more popular ToiletTree because it’s cheaper and has similar functions.

-Underneath the stainless cover are dual-edge blades that not only cut nose hair but also help shape eyebrows and remove excess ear hair.
+Underneath the stainless cover is dual-edge blades that not only cut nose hair but also help shape eyebrows and remove excess ear hair.

 The blades itself are also stainless steel which won’t rust.